ValeArias07/Crypter/README.md

 ![Route_Manager](https://github.com/ValeArias07/Crypter-/blob/master/src/images/Route_Manager.png)

 Here you will have the possibility to manage the files that you have encrypted or decrypted.
-You can delete files or view them, where you can also edit the text format
+You can delete or view files, where you can also edit the text format and sort the files by name or date